A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Experiments

 \subsection{Synthetic Data Fidelity}

-This test attempts to estimate the fidelity of the generated data.
-That is, the resemblance degree between the synthetic and the original data.
-This kind of experiment is quite common in many publications in the area of generative modelling.
+The data fidelity experiment evaluates the ability of a model to synthesize realistic data.
+We applied two techniques for this purpose: i) similarity of classification performance (also called ML utility), and ii) comparison of column-wise correlations.

-The standard methodology comprises five steps, illustrated in Fig.~\ref{fig:exp-fid}: initially, a classifier $\mathcal{P}$ is trained and tested on the original dataset.
-Then, a generative model $\mathcal{M}$ is trained on the same dataset.
-After its training is completed, $\mathcal{M}$ synthesizes a completely new dataset with the same class distribution as the original one.
-In the sequel, a classifier $\mathcal{P'}$ is trained and tested on the synthetic dataset.
-In the final stage, the performances of $\mathcal{P}$ (i.e., $F1$ and $B_{ac}$) and $\mathcal{P'}$ (i.e., $F1'$ and $B'_{ac}$) are compared: the smallest their discrepancy, the more realistic the synthetic data is.
-The reliability of the experiment is again ensured by the application of the 5-fold cross validation procedure and the repetition of the execution for 3 different random states.
+The first technique comprises five steps shown in Fig.~\ref{fig:exp-fid}: Initially, a classifier $\mathcal{P}$ is trained and tested on the original dataset $\mathbf{X}$.
+Then, a generative model $\mathcal{M}$ is trained on $\mathbf{X}$ and synthesizes a new dataset $\mathbf{\hat X}$ with the same class distribution as $\mathbf{X}$.
+Next, a classifier $\mathcal{P'}$ (with identical properties as $\mathcal{P}$) is trained and tested on the synthetic dataset.
+In the final stage, the performances of $\mathcal{P}$ and $\mathcal{P'}$ are compared: the smallest their discrepancy, the more realistic the synthetic data is.

-Tables~\ref{tab:fid-mlp},~\ref{tab:fid-xgb}~\ref{tab:fid-rf} illustrate the results of the data fidelity test.
-More specifically, these tables contain the percentage differences between $F1$ and $F1'$, and $B_{ac}$ and $B'_{ac}$, when the role of the predictors $\mathcal{P}$, $\mathcal{P}'$ is played by the aforementioned Multilayer Perceptron, XGBoost, and Random Forest, respectively.
-Their structure and formatting adopt that of Subsection~\ref{ssec:exp-over}.

-Similarly to the previous experiment, \ganname{} exhibited an excellent behaviour.
-According to the performance of MLP, XGBoost, and Random Forest our proposed model generated the most realistic data samples.
-Compared to the other models, the difference between the classification performance in the original dataset and the performance in the synthetic dataset of \ganname{} was the smallest one.
-This applies to both $F1$ and Balanced Accuracy.
+The results of this experiment are presented in Table~\ref{tab:fid}.
+These values represent the percentage differences between $F1$ and $F1'$, and $B_{ac}$ and $B'_{ac}$, when the predictors $\mathcal{P}$ and $\mathcal{P}'$ are XGBoost (top), MLP, or RF classifiers (bottom).
+Similarly to the previous case, \ganname{} exhibited an exceptional behavior and generated the most realistic samples.
+Compared to the other models, the classification performance differences between the original and the synthetic datasets of \ganname{} were the smallest.
+This applies to both $F1$ and $B_{ac}$ measures.

-Remarkably, the strongest opponent was again TVAE, revealing that VAEs are indeed competitive to GANs in tabular data generation tasks.
-Regarding the adversary GANs of the test, CT-GAN was the most competent when we used MLP for classification (Table~\ref{tab:fid-mlp}).
-In contrast, CTAB-GAN+ was the second most successful GAN in the case of XGBoost and Random Forest classifiers (Tables~\ref{tab:fid-xgb} and \ref{tab:fid-rf}).
+The strongest opponents were TVAE, ctGAN and Copula GAN; they all produced data of high fidelity, but inferior to that of \ganname.
+On the other hand, the Conditional GAN and SB-GAN generated rather unrealistic data.
+In some cases, the performance difference between the real and synthetic datasets approached $-100\%$.
+We shall keep this observation for later, when we compare the models in terms of privacy preservation.